 #4 Pioneer’s Cemetery

 The plaques on the tombstones indicated that a lot of young men drowned there and were buried in the cemetery.
-This really surprised me, knowing that swimming is not safe here, then, why so many drawing incidents?
+This really surprised me.
+Knowing that swimming is not safe here, why were there so many drowning incidents?